brikis98/yevgeniy-brikman-homepage/_posts/2017-10-25-the-hobbit-or-there-and-back-again.md

 book_series_number: 0
 ---

 I don't get it.
-This book strikes me as a cute children's story, and a silly bit of a fantasy tale, but not a whole lot more.
+This book strikes me as a cute children's story, and a silly bit of a fantasy tale, but not a lot more.
 I've read all three Lord of the Rings books and enjoyed those quite a bit more, and in general I enjoy fantasy books, but other than its historical significance, this doesn't strike me as a book in the same league.
 And honestly, I have no clue how something this short could be turned into 3 full-length movies...

 ## Rating